munin-monitoring/munin/doc/reference/munin.conf.rst

 Using these directives you can override various directives for a plugin, such as its contacts, and can also be used to create graphs containing data from other plugins.

+.. option:: graph_height <value>

+   The graph height for a specific service.
+Default is 200.

+   Affects: :ref:`munin-httpd`.

+.. option:: graph_width <value>

+   The graph width for a specific service.
+Default is 400.

+   Affects: :ref:`munin-httpd`.

+For a complete list see the reference of :ref:`global plugin attributes <plugin_attributes_global>`.

 .. _master-conf-field-directives:

 FIELD DIRECTIVES